DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-07-07-report-serious-misconduct-by-a-teacher.md

 - consider how to protect users and staff from these files, for example letting users flag their nature
 - consider how these files are stored, accessed and deleted

+### Multiple teachers on the same allegation

+You cannot currently report multiple people at once, for now we recommend users use the existing forms.
+Or they would need to enter all details again.

+Future designs might incorporate features to add multiple people to a report.

+### Multiple reports from the same user

+Reports are tied to an email address, you are sent a code and you can sign in and continue with a report.

+If a user has an incomplete report, but they also want to start a new one, there is no way to do this.
+With this design they would need to submit their first report before creating a second.

+We should allow reports to be completed independently, somehow.

 ## Changes from the original form

 There are no additions to the submitted form.